FlorianDelberghe/CBCT_artifact_reduction/README.md

-The goal of this project is to use the knowledge learned from the artifact reduction task on the Walnuts dataset and explore transfer learning from this image domain to more antropomorphic looking CBCT scans (phantoms and real head scans).
+The goal of this project is to use the knowledge learned from the artifact reduction task on the Walnuts dataset and explore transfer learning from this image domain to more antropomorphic looking CBCT scans +(phantoms and real head scans).

 ### Task 1: